WhiteSymmetry/oresmej/README.md

 ### Lisans (Türkçe) / License (English)

 ```
-This project is licensed under the MIT License.
+This project is licensed under the AGPL-3.0-or-later License.
 ```